Pokémon: 2013–2018: 3D, Generation VI–VII, Pokémon Go

 In Generation VII, Pokémon Sun and Moon were released worldwide for the 3DS on 18 November 2016, and on 23 November 2016, in Europe.
-The developers chose Hawaii for inspiration due to its distinctive warm sunlight and clear moonlight and unique biomes that helped support the games' regional Pokémon variance concept.
-Ohmori said, as director, he aimed to focus on the concept of "Pokémon as these living creatures, [and really focus] on them being alive."
+The developers chose Hawaii for inspiration due to its distinctive warm sunlight and clear moonlight, as well as its unique biomes, which were conducive to the games' regional Pokémon variance concept.
+Ohmori said that, as director, he aimed to focus on the concept of "Pokémon as these living creatures, [and really focus] on them being alive."
 Having the release date on the 20th anniversary of Pokémon in mind, he treated this project as a "celebration of that life, and to really express this respect for life".
-As he contemplated about life and its origins, Ohmori considered the significance of the Sun, enabling life with its light, and the Moon's impact on certain species' reproduction.
+As he contemplated life and its origins, Ohmori considered the significance of the Sun, enabling life with its light, and the Moon's impact on certain species' reproduction.
 He explained how the Sun, the Moon, and the Earth "work [together] to influence [one another], and life as a result grows and flourishes based on [this] relationship."

-Ohmori stated that with the innovation to 3D in X and Y the designers decided to examine more minor aspects concerning with the Pokémon themselves such as their motions, such as when they designed the games' first starter Pokémon to capitalize on its owl-like characteristics with its head "twists round and round".
-With the 3DS technologies, the developers are able to design the characters to be more expressive as themselves including different facial expressions and reactions.
-In addition to portraying Pokémon harmoniously coexisting with people and vice versa in the games, the developers replaced the traditional Gym mechanic with Island Trials, deepening the players' connection with the story and their Pokémon.
-The enhanced versions Pokémon Ultra Sun and Ultra Moon were released worldwide on 17 November 2017.
-The games added an alternate storyline and additional characters, Pokémon, and other features.
-Developer Shigeki Morimoto revealed that they were developed by the younger staff members and veterans so the more veterans can prioritized on developing more important titles, and the developers considered them to be their culmination with the 3DS.